Respiratory syncytial virus: Signs and symptoms

-RSV infection can present with a wide variety of signs and symptoms that range from mild upper respiratory tract infections (URTI) to severe and potentially life-threatening lower respiratory tract infections (LRTI) requiring hospitalization and mechanical ventilation.
+RSV infection can present with a wide variety of signs and symptoms ranging from mild upper respiratory tract infections (URTI) to severe and potentially life-threatening lower respiratory tract infections (LRTI) necessitating hospitalization and mechanical ventilation.
 While RSV can cause respiratory tract infections in people of all ages and is among common childhood infections, its presentation often varies between age groups and immune status.
 Reinfection is common throughout life, but infants and the elderly remain at risk for symptomatic infection.

 Children

 Nearly all children in the United States experience at least one RSV infection before two years of age.
 Childhood RSV infections are fairly self-limited with typical upper respiratory tract signs and symptoms, such as nasal congestion, runny nose, cough, and low-grade fever.
 Inflammation of the nasal mucosa (rhinitis) and throat (pharyngitis), as well as redness of the eyes (conjunctival infection), may be seen on exam.
 Approximately 15–50% of children will go on to develop more serious lower respiratory tracts infections, such as bronchiolitis, viral pneumonia, or croup.
 Infants are at the highest risk of disease progression.